agiliq/Django-parsley/README.md

 It does this in a non-intrusive way via adding a `data-*` attributes to form fields.

 When you define a Django form, you get server side validations for free using the form field attributes.
-Django-parsley moves these to the client side, by tagging your form with `data-*` attributes.
+Django-parsley adds these validations to client side, by tagging your form with `data-*` attributes.

 ### Installation